Population 4,900 / 69.3 degrees north

 History of Finnsnes

-People have lived in Finnsnes for a long time, though it was just a singular farm and small community until the coastal ferry began calling here.
-The name Finnsnes comes from the name of the farm and it’s believed the name is from around the year 1400.
+People have lived in Finnsnes for a long time, though it was just a single farm and small community, until the coastal ferry began calling here.
+The name Finnsnes comes from the name of the farm and it’s believed it is from around 1400.

 Finnsnes Today